dotfortun/4geeks-apis-light/api/todo/README.md

 ```

 #### `POST /users/{username}`
 This endpoint creates a new `User` and then returns a `User` object.

-The response body will look something like this:
+So if you make a `POST` request to `/users/some_new_user`, the response body will look something like this:
 ```json
 {
   "name": "some_new_user",